badstreff/terraform-provider-vmm/README.md

 Usage
 ---

-Refer to the examples directory for the resources available from this provider.
+Refer to the examples [here](examples/README.md) for the resources available from this provider.

 Contributing